solo-io/gitops-library/README.md

 ```
 ./edge-demo.sh $LICENSE_KEY
 ```

+Resource Requirements:
+- This demo has been tested on 2x `n2-standard-4` instances

 Note:
 - If a license key is not provided, the script will prompt for a valid Gloo Edge license key